rico345100/socket.io-file/readme.md

 From version 2.0.13, you can now just pass string directory, without function.

+From version 2.0.31, when use rename property(or function), original file name will includes in argument of complete/start event.

 ```javascript
 var upload = new SocketIOFile(socket, {
 	rename: 'myNewFilename.xls'
 });
 ```

 ## FAQ
 ### Upload 0 bytes